pirafrank/battery_life_extender/README.md

 - Installer (.pkg)

 ## License
-The software in this repository are released under the GNU GPLv3 License by Francesco Pira (francescopira[dot]me[at]gmail[dot]com, pirafrank.github.io).
+The software in this repository are released under the GNU GPLv3 License by Francesco Pira (dev[at]fpira[dot]com, fpira.com).
 You can read the terms of the license [here](http://www.gnu.org/licenses/gpl-3.0.html).

 ## Documentation